scipy-conference/scipy_proceedings/papers/jonathan_jacky/pymodel_scipy2011.rst

 Composition
 -----------

 *Composition* is a versatile technique that combines models.
 PyModel uses it for scenario control, validation, and program structuring.
+All of the PyModel commands can accept a list of models to be composed in any context where they expect a model.

 Composition combines two or more models to form a new model, the *product*.
 (In the following discussion and examples, just two models are composed.)